Johnlon/spam-1/README.md

 At present it has:
 - 8 bits data bus
 - 8 bits address
-- Separate RAM and ROM - for no particular reason
+- Separate RAM and ROM (for no particular reason - could have been all RAM)
 - Control logic is trivial so unlike some other systems there is not EEPROM for control decoding
 - 8 bit ALU - add/subtract
 - Registers